minorua/Qgis2threejs/README.md

 Settings for DEM and Vector layers had been splitted into two tab pages until version 0.6.
 Since version 0.7, layer items and objects for settings have been integrated into a tree widget.
 You can change their properties with widgets displayed on the right side.
 There is a combo box to select a template at the top of the dialog.
 An edit box to select output HTML file path is above the buttons at the bottom.
 Exporting is done when you press the Run button.

 * Template combo box
+There are three available templates:
+ * Simple3D.html
+ * CustomPlane.html
-There are two available templates: Simple3D.html and CustomPlane.html.
-If you select CustomPlane template, A plane is added to scene.
-With the control panel on the browser you can change elevation, color and opacity of the plane.
+  A plane is added to scene.
+You can change elevation, color and opacity of the plane with the control panel on the web browser.
+ * STLExport.html
+  You can save 3D objects in STL format on the web browser.
+[STL format](http://en.wikipedia.org/wiki/STL_%28file_format%29) is a format that can be used in 3DCG softwares such as [Blender](http://www.blender.org/).

 * Object and layer tree, and property widgets
 Items with check box are optional.
 When the current item is optional and not checked, widgets on the right side are disabled.
 See "General settings and Layer settings" below for details.